farrerm/full_stack_demo/README.md

 cdk_nu/write_to_db

-The code for the actual Lambda itself is in a file called index.ts for each Lambda, i.e. cdk_nu/ec2_launcher/index.ts.
+The code for the actual Lambda itself is in a file called index.ts for each Lambda, e.g. cdk_nu/ec2_launcher/index.ts.

 I will describe the flow.